mariogt/gruvbox.nvim/README.md

 # Description

-This fork of ***ellisonleao/gruvbox.nvim*** has been heavily modified by me ***mariogt***.
-It introduces several new and adjusted colors, designed to enhance readability and provide a smoother, more eye‑friendly experience.
+My fork of ***ellisonleao/gruvbox.nvim*** introduces several new and adjusted colors, designed to enhance readability and provide a smoother, more eye‑friendly experience.
 Enjoy the refreshed look!

 # Screenshots